A Japanese Omakase in Singapore is very common in Singapore, where people here often seek good food surprises when meeting their loved ones.

 - Private dining available

 With designer Mallorca chairs, oak-panel counters, as well as intricately designed hand-pressed menus, guests at Sushi Jin can expect a carefully curated dining space.
 It is not overly extravagant yet exudes a quiet sense of elegance as well as luxurious comfort.

-The pristine setting of Sushi Jin matches with its gastronomic delights.
-Quality ingredients are flown in 3 times a week from Tokyo’s famed Toyosu market.
+In addition, the pristine setting of Sushi Jin matches with its gastronomic delights.
+Quality ingredients are also flown in 3 times a week from Tokyo’s famed Toyosu market.
 Furthermore, their sake range is exclusively hand-picked to complement the menu.

 |Address||1 Farrer Park Station Rd, #01-11/12 Owen Link, Singapore 217562|

 |Contact||+65 6443 3378|

 |Operating Hours||Monday – Sunday: 12:00PM – 2:30PM, 6:30PM – 9:00PM|